Lake Ifni: Morocco’s Hidden Jewel in the High Atlas Mountains

 - Photography: The play of light and color — especially at sunrise or sunset — creates dreamlike compositions.

-For those who love wild landscapes and the sense of discovering something untouched, Lake Ifni is Morocco’s hidden treasure.
+For those who love wild landscapes and the sense of discovering something untouched, Ifni Lake is Morocco’s hidden treasure.

 Local Hospitality – The Heart of the Atlas